Accessible through the “Signal tools/Probability distribution/Histogram” menu option or the toolbar button.

 Show Y-axis values as combo-box: Determines if probability or number of occurrences in one segment will be displayed.

-Number of bins: Is a crucial setting for the calculation of distribution /histogram graphics.
-It determines how many segments SIGVIEW will divide the signal’s amplitude range into.
+Number of bins: This is a crucial setting for the calculation of a distribution/histogram graphic.
+It determines in how many segments will the signal's amplitude range be split, i.e. how many different values (bins) will be displayed on the X-axis.
 You can let SIGVIEW determine that number automatically by using one of following algorithms:

 • Square Root: Number of bins is equal to sqrt(number of samples)

 • Sturges Rule: Number of bins is equal to log2(number of samples) + 1